The Donkey's Mom character

 The good children listened to their mothers and fathers.
 They stayed home during the hot afternoon.
 They helped in the house and came back before dark.

-They went out when the sun was high.
+But the others… they went out when the sun was high.
 They ran far away into the dusty roads.
+They didn’t listen.

 And that is when the Donkey’s Mom came.